 You may be returning to campus full time, choosing all online learning or a mix of both.
 No matter how you decide to continue your education at Sinclair, you play an important part in the community’s health and well-being.
-Click on any of the boxes below to read more about what Sinclair has put in place to keep you safe, learn how you can keep yourself and others safe, and find out what changes to expect on campus for Fall Semester 2020.
+Click on any of the boxes below to read more about what Sinclair has put in place to keep you safe, learn how you can keep yourself and others safe, and find out what changes to expect on campus.

 All student services will continue to be available via remote operations (website, phone, video conference, etc.).
 Students who cannot access services remotely and/ or would like face-to-face service are asked to call 937-512-3000 for assistance or to inquire about on campus services availability.